Milk runs in logistics as a concept for cost savings

 Advantages of the milk run concept

-Perhaps the greatest savings potential and therefore the most significant advantage of the milk run involves the reduction of transport costs.
+Perhaps the greatest saving potential and therefore the most significant advantage of the milk run system involves the reduction of transport costs.
 On average, savings of 20% in transport costs can be achieved by switching from non-optimized transport systems to the milk run.
 Savings of more than 50% are not uncommon.
 Fixed and variable costs are generally incurred for any transport, regardless of its workload.

 The proportional transport costs incurred per transported unit increase with a declining workload.
 This leads to the conclusion that a means of transportation with low workload leads to higher transportation costs than one with a high workload.
 By combining several supplier-receiver relationships with low or no utilization, as is often the case with non-optimized supply systems, the milk run concept results in a collective transport with high workload and additional return of empties.
-Depending on the circumstances, the achievable transport workload can be many times higher.
+Depending on the circumstances, the achievable transport workload can be a lot higher.

-Requirements for milk runs
+Requirements for milk runs in logistics